Ray Wise: Video games

 He is also known for portraying Michael Dugan, President of the United States, in the full-motion video cutscenes for the computer real-time strategy game Command & Conquer: Red Alert 2 and its expansion, Yuri's Revenge.

 Web series

 In 2014, Wise starred in an original Chipotle web series titled Farmed and Dangerous; he played Buck Marshall in the satirical black comedy-type situation comedy.
 In 2018, Wise made a guest appearance in the second volume of Hyper RPG's horror anthology RPG, 10 Candles, explaining to the party the mysteries of the town of Kolob.
 He reprised that role in 2019 for the opening credits of 'Kollok 1991', another RPG series by Hyper RPG.

 Personal life

 Wise has been married to film producer Kass McClaskey since 1978.
 They have two children together: a son, Gannon McClaskey Wise, born in 1985, who is an actor and writer; and a daughter, Kyna Wise, born in 1987, who is also an actress and a singer.
-From 1974 until 1977, Wise was married to actress Juliet Burr.